 As we all know, game design is hard in general, and making a well-balanced game is a very challenging task.
-If you take a game mode like Battlegrounds, with so many different heroes — each with their own completely unique Hero Power — achieving perfect balance seems almost impossible.
-Yet, since it’s a game mode where all players begin each match on equal standing — being offered a selection of random heroes to pick one from — it is crucial that those options are at least balanced enough to give all players a fighting chance, since they have no other means to increase their power.
+If you take a game mode like Battlegrounds, with so many different heroes — each with their own completely unique Hero Power and Buddy — achieving perfect balance seems almost impossible.
+Yet, since it’s a game mode where all players begin each match on equal standing — being offered a selection of random heroes to pick one from — it’s crucial that those options are at least balanced enough to give all players a fighting chance, since they have no other means to increase their power.

 But a strategy that any hero can adopt, making use of this extra armor, is to upgrade their Tavern Tier earlier than everyone else.
 After all, because of their higher health, they can “afford” to not play many minions on a given turn — accepting that their chances of losing their fight on that turn are higher than if they had purchased lots of minions to boost their Warband — in exchange for a better minion selection on the next one.
 The caveat is that, since Buddies were introduced, that strategy has become far less viable: losing games is counter-productive to building your Buddy meter, so more and more players are aiming to win those early games instead of aggressively upgrading their Taverns.

 Please consider supporting our Patreon!